gilcrest/diygoapi/README.md

 #### Environment Setup

-If you choose to use [environment variables](https://en.wikipedia.org/wiki/Environment_variable) instead of flags for connecting to the database, you can set these however you like (permanently in something like .`bash_profile` if on a mac, etc. - see some notes [here](https://gist.github.com/gilcrest/d5981b873d1e2fc9646602eedd384ba6#environment-variables), but my preferred way is to run a bash script to set the environment variables temporarily for the current shell environment.
+If you choose to use [environment variables](https://en.wikipedia.org/wiki/Environment_variable) instead of flags for connecting to the database, you can set these however you like (permanently in something like .`bash_profile` if on a mac, etc. - some notes [here](https://gist.github.com/gilcrest/d5981b873d1e2fc9646602eedd384ba6#environment-variables)), but my preferred way is to run a bash script to set environment variables temporarily for the current shell environment.
 I have included an example script file (`setlocalEnvVars.sh`) in the `/scripts/ddl` directory.
 The below statements assume you're running the command from the project root directory.

 In order to set the environment variables using this script, first, in the file, set the environment variable values to whatever is appropriate for your environment: